When I tell people I work as a personal trainer in a big box gym, the first thing they ask is, “So when are you going to open your own place?”

 For now, the answer is “never.”
 Or at least not in the foreseeable future.
 In all honesty, it’s a pretty good gig.

-Working there, I’ve created a career path for trainers looking to work with post-rehab clients, developed an assessment process for new members, became a coordinator with medical professionals for referrals for our clubs, and was the driving force behind having more than one lonely foam roller in each location (I’m proud to say my own location has over 15, and they’re used all day long, sometimes having people waiting for them).
+I’ve created a career path for trainers looking to work with post-rehab clients, developed an assessment process for new members, become a coordinator with medical professionals for referrals for our clubs, and was the driving force behind having more than one lonely foam roller in each location.
+(I’m proud to say my own location has more than 15, and they’re used all day long.
+Sometimes people have to wait for them.)

-I’ve taught over 100 continuing education courses for trainers, lead over 30 certification courses, and mentored a handful of trainers.
+I’ve taught more than 100 continuing education courses for trainers, led more than 30 certification courses, and mentored trainers.

-I’m going to share with you the meat and potatoes methods I’ve used to carve out a success within my club, company, and even with writing for sites like T-Nation and the PTDC.
-I’ll show how you can do the same.
+I’m going to share with you the meat-and-potatoes methods I’ve used to carve out a successful career within my company, and show how you can do the same.

 #1: Do one thing extremely well, and be great at everything else too

 My interest is post-rehabilitation of musculoskeletal injuries, with specialization in back issues.
-This has led me to having referral networks with physios, chiros and docs to send me their patients for follow-up treatment.
-Of course, I still work with weight loss clients, muscle gain clients, and runners.
+That’s how I built referral networks with physiotherapists, chiropractors, and medical doctors, who send me their patients for follow-up treatment.
+Of course, I still work with traditional clients looking to build muscle or lose weight.

 You should be no different.
-Whatever drives you should be your main clientele, whether that’s weight loss, fire fighter training etc. Spend the majority of your time researching ways to get your clients better results, and become your area’s “go-to” guy.
+Whatever drives you should be your main clientele, whether that’s runners, seniors, or police and fire fighters.
+Spend the majority of your time researching ways to get your clients better results, and become your area’s go-to trainer in that niche.